When you cite references to articles or books, you will need to put your citations into a specific style.

-The style you're being asked to use for PSL 310 HO is: AMA (American Medical Association) style.
+The style you're being asked to use for PSL 310 HO is: AMA (American Medical Association) style, Go the table of contents to the section on References: This page has a short description of how to do references.

 You do not need to do anything special for citing online journals if they are respected medical journals indexed in a database like PubMed.
 These are unchanging and fixed documents, and so retrieval date is not important.
 If you are citing an article that you got off the internet from another source, you may need to cite the access date.